Garrett Motion - Cash Flow Machine with 100% Upside Potential

 Resilient and flexible cost structure

-This is how CEO explains it in Q3 2024 earnings call:
+This is how the CEO explains it in the Q3 2024 earnings call:

 So today, it's the result not only of 1 quarter of effort, we've been working diligently for the last 2 years even more on that because we were seeing -- we were anticipating that there could be some softness.
 We had identified pockets of inefficiencies, and we are always working on these things.